$0 Singapore Foster Care Quick-Start Checklist

 HDB Flats Are Acceptable

 A question that comes up repeatedly: is an HDB flat large enough?
 Yes.
 The MSF system is designed for the housing reality of Singapore, where the majority of the population lives in HDB flats.
-There is no minimum square footage.
+The research does not identify a minimum square-footage threshold.
 The requirements are about safety features and adequate bed and storage space, not overall flat size.
 A three-room or four-room HDB flat is routinely approved.

 After the Inspection